 Applying Checksum Validation On Codabar

 Aspose.BarCode for .NET allows developers to apply checksum validation on Codabar.
 CodabarChecksumMode enumeration has been added.
 It specifies the checksum algorithm for Codabar barcodes.
-Following is the sample code demonstrating how CodabarChecksumMode can be used.
+The code example given below demonstrates how CodabarChecksumMode can be used.